 - Improperly trained and/or inexperienced crew members – One crew member’s lack of training or experience can put everyone onboard at risk for avoidable accidents.

-Injured on a Tug or Barge?
-These are Your Rights
+Injured on a Barge?
+Our Barge Accident Attorney Outlines Your Rights

 If you have been injured on the job, it is important to know your rights.
 Under maritime law, your rights as an injured barge worker include the following:

 1. You Have the Right to See Your Own Doctor